devopness/devopness/docs/index.md

 ## Report a Vulnerability

-If you found a vulnerability in our products, follow the guide {% mentionPost "/docs/security/reporting-a-security-vulnerability" %}
+If you found a vulnerability in our products, follow the guide <MentionPost path="/docs/security/reporting-a-security-vulnerability" />